On Stein's method for products of normal random variables and zero bias couplings: A Stein equation for products of independent central normal variables

 is very useful when it comes to obtaining bounds for the derivatives of the solution to the Stein equation.
 The equality ensures that we can restrict out attention to bounding the derivatives in the region $x\geq 0$.} \end{remark}

 By direct calculations it is possible to obtain bounds for the derivatives of the solution of the $\mathrm{\mathrm{PN}}(2,1)$ Stein equation.
 Bounds for the case of general $\sigma$ then follow by a simple change of variables.
 In Theorem \ref{compoz7} (see Appendix A.2$.$ for the proof) we present uniform bounds for the solution of the $\mathrm{\mathrm{PN}}(2,\sigma^2)$ Stein equation and its first four derivatives in terms of the supremum norms of the derivatives of the test function $h$.
 It is worth noting that bounds for the solution of the variance-gamma Stein equation and its first four derivatives were derived by Gaunt \cite{gaunt vg}, yielding as a special case estimates for the solution of the $\mathrm{PN}(2,\sigma^2)$ Stein equation.
-However, the constants in Theorem \ref{compoz7} improve on those, and the estimates for $\|xf(x)\|$, $\|xf'(x)\|$ and $\|xf''(x)\|$ are new.
+Also, through a new iterative technique, D\"{o}bler et al$.$ \cite{dgv} extended this work to obtain bounds on derivatives of arbitrary order of the solution of variance-gamma Stein equation.
+However, the constants in Theorem \ref{compoz7} improve on these for $n\leq4$, and the estimates for $\|xf(x)\|$, $\|xf'(x)\|$ and $\|xf''(x)\|$ are new.

 By exploiting properties of the zero bias transformation of order $n$, we only require bounds for derivatives up to second order for the limit theorems of Section 4; in fact for Corollary \ref{halifax stupid} we only need estimates for the solution and its first derivative.
 However, for other coupling choices, such as local couplings, we would require bounds on the third derivative to achieve a $O(m^{-1/2})$ bound (here $m$ is the `sample size'); and for $O(m^{-1})$ bounds we may require bounds for the fourth derivative (see, for example, Goldstein and Reinert \cite{goldstein}, Corollary 3.1).